 - Electronics, such as TVs and speakers

 - Power tools

 Keep a list that includes each item and its replacement value.
-It’s useful, too, to walk through your home, photographing your most important and valuable possessions as you go.
+It can also be useful to walk through your home, photographing your most important and valuable possessions as you go.
 This documentation will help you to remember items you've lost if they’re stolen or destroyed, and will also serve as proof of possession in the event of a claim.

 However, it's important to note that certain items may not be covered by your policy.
-Vehicles, for example, are a notable exclusions, since they're covered by their own insurance policies, even if they are parked in your garage or elsewhere on your property.
-If your car was damaged in a home fire, it would be covered by the vehicle's comprehensive auto insurance policy, assuming there is one.
+Vehicles, for example, are a notable exclusion, since they're covered by their own insurance policies, even if they are parked in your garage or elsewhere on your property.
+If your car was damaged in a home fire, it would be paid for by the vehicle's comprehensive auto insurance coverage, if you have it.
 Similarly, a boat parked beside your home that was damaged or destroyed would only be partially covered—typically up to about $1,500.
 You'd need a boat insurance policy to cover the additional value.

-Additionally, high-value items, such as furs, artwork and jewelry are subject to category and item-specific limits.
+Additionally, high-value items, such as furs, artwork and jewelry are subject to additional limits.
 For example, your home insurance policy may specify that jewelry will only be covered up to a total of $2,000, and only up to $1,000 per individual piece.
 If these limits are insufficient for your possessions, you can obtain additional coverage in the form of a property schedule or endorsement.

 Once your inventory is complete, you’ll have a better idea of how much personal property insurance you need.
 It’s wise to submit the inventory to your insurance company, so that they have documented proof of your belongings.
 This will aid any property insurance claims you make in the future.
 Update the inventory annually to account for items you've added or removed from your home.